Expression Interrupted

 The fourth hearing in the trial was held on 11 December 2017 at the Istanbul 26th High Criminal Court.

 The fifth and final hearing in the case was held on 12-16 February 2018.
-The first day of the hearing took place on 12 February at the Istanbul Courthouse in Çağlayan, but the rest of the trial was moved to a courtroom inside the Silivri Prison complex.
-Ilıcak presented her final defense statement to the court on the second day of the hearing on 13 February, when she rejected the accusations once again.
+The first day of the hearing took place on 12 February at the Istanbul Courthouse, but the rest of the trial was moved to a courtroom inside the Silivri Prison complex.
+Ilıcak made her final defense statement on the second day of the hearing on 13 February, when she rejected the accusations once again.
+The full text of Ilıcak's defense statement (in Turkish) can be found here.

-Appellate court ruling
+Appellate court judgment

-The first appellate court hearing took take place on 21 September 2018, when six defendants in the case made their defense statements before the 2nd Criminal Chamber of the Istanbul Regional Court of Justice.
-After the defense statements, the prosecutor submitted his final opinion of the case, insisting on the original charge and requesting that the defendants be given aggravated life sentences for “attempting to overthrow the constitutional order.”
+The first appellate court hearing took take place on 21 September 2018, when six defendants in the case made their statements before the 2nd Criminal Chamber of the Istanbul Regional Court of Justice.
+After the defense statements, the prosecutor submitted their final opinion, in which they stated that the defendants should be sentenced as charged.

 The full text of Ilıcak’s defense statement (in Turkish) can be accessed here.